2024 Projects

 Educational Signs for the Pollinator Garden

-This installed informational signage at the Friends of the Garden (FOGs) Pollinator Garden, with artwork created by Clair Yu.
-The garden was created in 2022 and expanded in 2023 and is a significant and visible sustainability project on campus.
+This project installed three informational signs at the Friends of the Garden (FOGs) Pollinator Garden, with artwork created by Clair Yu.
+The Pollinator Garden was created in 2022 and expanded in 2023 and is a significant and visible sustainability project on campus.
 This signage will improve awareness of the project and to teach the campus community about the design elements and goals of the pollinator garden.

 Usage of Recycled Rubber in Light Weight Concrete Applications